 The Beautiful South – Their hits collection is streaming, plus five other original albums and their BBC collection.
 Yet four of their Top 10 UK albums, Choke, Miaow, Painting It Red, and Blue Is the Colour, are missing on Spotify and Google Play, along with 2003’s Gaze.
 I don’t know if it’s licensing or Go! are being potty-heads.

-Robyn Hitchcock – I don’t know who has the digital and streaming copyrights for A&M Records, but I’ve noticed a lot of things missing and Hitchcock is the first I’ve run into.
+Robyn Hitchcock – I don’t know who has the digital and streaming copyrights for A&M Records, but I’ve noticed a lot of things missing and Hitchcock is the first I’ve tried to review.
 His most popular work was in the late 80’s, and except for a greatest hits record none of those works are streaming.
 It’s quite perturbing to have an artist like him have his crucial work missing.
 So whoever holds these rights, unleash them!

 The Dead Milkmen – It wasn’t that great, but Metaphysical Graffiti isn’t streaming.
 That had the hit “If You Love Somebody, Set Them on Fire”